glamod/glamod-help/managing-incoming-data.md

 # Managing incoming data

-All raw incoming data from users should be uploaded to the data holding directory:
+All raw incoming data from users should be compressed in a folder (named) and uploaded to the data holding directory on JASMIN:

 `/group_workspaces/jasmin2/c3s311a_lot2/data/incoming`

-Please name the data file and provide any metadata/readme documents available.
+Please name the data file and provide any metadata/readme documents available within the named comressed folder.

 Please email [incoming_data@surfacetemperatures.org] with details of the uploaded data and provide a data inventory if available detailing: